1Lucifer12345/twitch-latest-working/README.md

 > It can wait for a streamer to go live (+_450 points_ when the stream starts), it will automatically click the bonus button (_+50 points_), and it will follow raids (_+250 points_).

-Read more about channels point [here](https://help.twitch.tv/s/article/channel-points-guide).
+Read more about the channel points [here](https://help.twitch.tv/s/article/channel-points-guide).

 # README Contents
 1. 🤝 [Community](#community)